The Importance Of Examining Your Beliefs

 When a hypnotist hypnotizes someone, they implant a belief into the person’s mind which influences how they think and how they behave.
 For example, a person could be hypnotized to think that a potato is an apple, or that a feather is so heavy they cannot lift it.
 These implanted beliefs edit their reality, and by doing so, edit what they can and cannot do.

-In exactly the same way, people can become hypnotized throughout their life with the ideas they accept from others and the ideas they regard to be true.
 Some of these beliefs can be positive and expand a person’s life by opening up new possibilities to them, whilst other beliefs can be negative and limit a person’s life by restricting what they believe they are capable of.

 What this all means is that the person you are today, and the things you have and will achieve in your life, come as a direct result of the beliefs which have been implanted in your mind.
-The question is, what sort of beliefs do you have implanted in your mind?
-And how are these beliefs affecting your life?

 Some people think that despite having limiting negative beliefs about themselves, they can still achieve what they want to achieve through sheer determination and will power.
-This is not true.
-Once a limiting belief has been accepted, it becomes ingrained into the subconscious mind where it then forms part of that person’s belief system.

 Later, should that person begin to experience success or happiness which is inconsistent with their subconscious beliefs, they will often “sabotage” themselves, and by doing so, bring them back down to the level where they subconsciously believe they should be at.
 This is known as self sabotage.